Board of Directors

 Ronald K. Sable

-A graduate of Iowa Wesleyan College (BS), with an MS in International Relations from Southern Illinois University and a Doctorate of Humane Letters (honorary) from Iowa Wesleyan, he is a graduate of the Harvard University Program in National & International Security, the Wharton School Executive Program in Finance, the UCLA Anderson School Program in Mergers and Acquisitions, the FBI Citizens Academy, and the Capitol University School of Banking.
-A recipient of the Distinguished Alumni Award from Iowa Wesleyan, Mr. Sable received the George Washington Honor Medal, the Distinguished Flying Cross, Meritorious Service Medal and the Air Medal (3 OLC.) as well as the United Way “Live United Award” for outstanding community service.
+A graduate of Iowa Wesleyan University (BS), with an MS in International Relations from Southern Illinois University and a Doctorate of Humane Letters (honorary) from Iowa Wesleyan, he is a graduate of the Harvard University Program in National & International Security, the Wharton School Executive Program in Finance, the UCLA Anderson School Program in Mergers and Acquisitions, the FBI Citizens Academy, and the Capitol University School of Banking.
+A recipient of the Distinguished Alumni Award from Iowa Wesleyan, Mr. Sable received the George Washington Honor Medal, the Distinguished Flying Cross, Meritorious Service Medal, and the Air Medal (3 OLC.) as well as the United Way “Live United Award” and the Long Realty 2020/2021 Samuel H. Woods Award for outstanding community service.

-Ron is a licensed commercial pilot, and is an elected member of the Tucson Airport Authority, the DM 50 and The Arizona Town Hall.
-He has successfully led senior government and commercial business delegations to more than 30 countries, and his views on subjects ranging from leadership and ethics, to Board of Director responsibilities and national security, have been reflected at the United Nations, in the New York Times, the Wall Street Journal, the Washington Post, Fast Company Magazine, Corporate Board Member Magazine, The Arizona Star, and on NPR.
-He and his wife Patsy live in Tucson AZ and Wintergreen VA, and are proud supporters of the University of Arizona.
+Ron is a licensed commercial pilot, and is an elected member of the Tucson Airport Authority, the DM 50, and The Arizona Town Hall.
+He has successfully led senior government and commercial business delegations to more than 30 countries, and his views on subjects ranging from leadership and ethics, to Board of Director responsibilities, and national security, have been reflected at the United Nations, in the New York Times, the Wall Street Journal, the Washington Post, Fast Company Magazine, Corporate Board Member Magazine, The Arizona Star, and on NPR.
+He and his wife Patsy live in Tucson AZ and are proud supporters of the University of Arizona.

 Grant Anderson, P.E.